cogcompneuro/docs/docs/2025/Proceedings/Submission FAQs.md

 co-author on your submission.
 Presenters are identified via submission metadata on OpenReview.

-However, please note that Presenters need to be unique across both tracks at CCN 2025 (*i.e.*, an individual can be listed as Presenter on no more than one Proceedings paper or Extended Abstract).
+Please note that Presenters need to be unique across both tracks at CCN 2025 (*i.e.*, an individual can be listed as Presenter on no more than one Proceedings paper or Extended Abstract).
 Each Presenter must pay for a registration at CCN 2025.

-However, we acknowledge that things come up: In the event that the Presenter can’t attend CCN 2025 in person, we won’t withdraw the work and a co-author can put up the poster; however, the Presenter must stay registered.
+We acknowledge that things come up: In the event that the Presenter can't attend CCN 2025 in person, we won't withdraw the work and a co-author can put up the poster.
+However, the Presenter must stay registered.

 ### I can no longer attend CCN 2025.
 Can my co-author present my talk?